SPONGEMM/XPONGE/docs/source/command_line_tools.rst

       -p TOP      the name of the topology file
       -c CRD      the name of the coordinate file
       -o OUT      the name of the output file
-      -cf GUESS   the format of the topology file, can be "guess", "sponge_crd" or "sponge_traj"
+      -cf GUESS   the format of the coordinate file, can be "guess", "sponge_crd" or "sponge_traj"
       -of GUESS   the format of the output file, can be "guess", "sponge_crd" or "sponge_traj"